 You can switch over to this new account and connect to the database by running the following commands:

 sudo -i -u postgresuser psql

 If you wish your user to connect to a separate database, you can accomplish so by naming it something like this:

 psql -d postgres

-We installed the latest version of Postgres from the apt repository, we also walked through how to create a user and how to work with postgres and how to exit the shell.
+In conclusion, we installed the latest version of PostgreSQL from the apt repository.
+Furthermore, we also walked you through how to create a user, work with postgres and exit the shell.